#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-Before you plant, make sure that the soil is healthy, your plant will have the right amount of sun, and it's warm enough outside.
-Check your seed packet to see if it likes shade, full sun, or partial sun, as well as what time of year it should be planted.
-Space your plants as described on the seed package for best results so your plant babies have room to grow big and strong.
+Before you plant, make sure that it's warm enough outside, your plant will have the right amount of sun, and the soil is healthy.
+Check your seed package to see if it likes full sun, shade, or partial sun, as well as what time of year it should be planted.
+Space your plants as described for best results so your plant babies have room to flourish.

 The Home Depot Garden Center at Lockport

-On those beautiful days, clean up the yard before everything blooms in earnest.
-Lawn care is often a priority, as well.
-Plan your garden to make the most of your time and space.
-Remember to measure your garden so you can find fresh mulch near you as soon as it's available.
-No matter what outdoor projects you choose to tackle, The Home Depot Lockport Garden Center can help you enjoy your spring activities to the fullest.
+On beautiful spring days, tidy the yard before everything blooms in earnest.
+Planning your garden lets you make the most of your time and space.
+Don't forget to sweep out the gazebo and clean the shed in preparation for spring, too.
+No matter what outdoor projects you choose to tackle and which plants you need, search for your local plant nursery and find that The Home Depot Garden Center in Lockport can help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 You'll have good results with plants that have your zone number or less.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
 Always read your seed packet for details.
-If you start seeds later than recommended, it's not ideal, but it should even out as time passes.
+If you start seeds later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone